MicrosoftDocs/learn/learn-pr/wwl-sci/manage-user-authentication/includes/2-administer-fido2-passwordless-authentication-methods.md

 All of these authentication methods can be configured in the Azure portal and increasingly using the Microsoft Graph REST API beta.

 > [!NOTE]
 > In Azure AD, a password is often one of the primary authentication methods.
 You can't disable the password authentication method.
-If you use a password as the primary authentication factor, increase the security of sign-in events using Azure AD Multi-Factor Authentication.
+If you use a password as the primary authentication factor, increase the security of sign in events using Azure AD Multi-Factor Authentication.

 The following additional verification methods can be used in certain scenarios: